Aberdeen Village Art is Ageless® exhibit and reception features senior artists

 The first Art is Ageless calendar was published in 1981, featuring art from Presbyterian Manor community residents.
 Since then, the program has expanded to include a juried art competition open to all seniors age 65 and older.

 In addition to the exhibit, Aberdeen Village will honor local senior artists during a reception at the community at 3 p.m.
-May 1.
-The deadline for entries is March 20.
+May 3.
+The reception date remains flexible due to COVID-19.